bholeneha/Election_Analysis/README.md

 ## Summary

-There is a statement to the election commission that explores how this script can be used for any election, with two examples for modifying the script.
-(4 pt)

-In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
-Give at least two examples of how this script can be modified to be used for other elections.

-✓There is a statement to the election commission on how this script can be used for any election with two examples given.
+[//]: # "In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+Give at least two examples of how this script can be modified to be used for other elections There is a statement to the election commission on how this script can be used for any election with two examples given."